 Dinner At Carmen

 One of the best dinners we had in Cartagena was at Carmen.
 The first link directs you to their menu.
 You need to get a reservation well in advance at this restaurant as it is very popular.
+Follow that second link to make a reservation.

 After dinner you can explore the beautiful buildings and plazas in the San Diego neighborhood at night or walk a little more of this section of the wall.

-Day 4 – Cartagena Family Itinerary
+Day 5 – Cartagena Family Itinerary

 Visit San Basilio De Palenque

 If you want to dive deeper into the culture and history of Cartagena, a day-trip to San Basilio de Palenque should be on your itinerary.
-Experience the rich history and culture of the first free African settlement in the Americas, where vibrant traditions, music, and a unique language thrive.
+While you wandered around Cartagena, you will have seen brightly dressed woman like in the picture above.

 The tours range in length but are going to last much of the morning.
 The one I linked to is a small group tour that lasts 6 hours.
 The town is 50 km from Cartagena, so some of that time will be transportation to and from.